-To be admitted into Kendrick's Sixth Form, students will have to satisfy the following minimum conditions:
+To be admitted into Kendrick's Sixth Form, students will normally have to satisfy the following minimum conditions:

-- 8 GCSEs (or recognised DfE equivalent) grades A B or 9-5 two of which must be English Language and Mathematics and all should be from full GCSE courses. - At least a grade B or 6 at GCSE in the subjects to be studied at AS/A-level.
+- 8 GCSEs (or recognised DfE equivalent) grades 9-5 (A-B) two of which must be English Language and Mathematics and all should be from full GCSE courses. - BTEC Level 2 at Distinction, Distinction or Merit will be accepted. - At least a 6 or grade B at GCSE in the subjects to be studied at AS/A-level, apart from Biology, Chemistry, Physics and Mathematics which requires a 7 or grade A at GCSE

 Due to the high demand for places students should be aware that a place may not be offered despite the prediction of suitable results.
-Please read the Year 12 Admission Policy for September 2021 Entry for more information and carefully read our oversubscription criteria which is included in the policy.
+Please read the Year 12 Admission Policy for September 2024 Entry for more information and carefully read our oversubscription criteria which is included in the policy.

-Students who have taken Foundation GCSE courses in Mathematics and Sciences (rather than Higher Tier) are unlikely to have covered all the appropriate topics from which they can move on to A-level in the context of this school.
-Grade B or 6 or above in the Higher tier is an entry requirement for Mathematics and/or Science AS/A level courses.
+Grade A or 7 or above in the Higher Tier is an entry requirement for Mathematics and/or Science AS/A level courses.
+Students who have taken Foundation Tier GCSE courses in Mathematics and Sciences (rather than Higher Tier) are unlikely to have covered all the appropriate topics from which they can move on to A-level in the context of this school.

-Students who wish to study Further Mathematics must achieve a Grade A-A or 9-7 in GCSE Mathematics.
+Students who wish to study Further Mathematics must achieve a Grade 9-8 (A) in GCSE Mathematics.

 Students would normally be expected to have studied GCSE in subjects they wish to study at A-level.
-In the case of Economics, Philosophy and Sociology, GCSE grades in English Literature and Humanities will be reviewed as a condition of entry onto the course if the subject has not been studied at GCSE.
+In the case of Classical Civilisation, Economics, Philosophy and Sociology where the subjects may not have been studied at GCSE level, Grade B or 6 in English Literature and a Humanity would be required as a minimum condition of entry to the course.